Generic Name: Pancuronium bromide

 The elimination half-life is doubled, and the plasma clearance is reduced by approximately 60% in patients with renal failure.
 The volume of distribution is variable, and in some cases elevated.
 The rate of recovery of neuromuscular blockade, as determined by peripheral nerve stimulation is variable and sometimes very much slower than normal.

 Pancuronium bromide is indicated as an adjunct to general anesthesia to facilitate tracheal intubation and to provide skeletal muscle relaxation during surgery or mechanical ventilation.

-Pancuronium Bromide Injection is contraindicated in patients known to be hypersensitive to the drug.
+Pancuronium Bromide Injection, USP is contraindicated in patients known to be hypersensitive to the drug.

 Severe anaphylactic reactions to neuromuscular blocking agents, including Pancuronium bromide, have been reported.
 These reactions have in some cases been life-threatening and fatal.
 Due to the potential severity of these reactions, the necessary precautions, such as the immediate availability of appropriate emergency treatment, should be taken.
 Precautions should be taken in those individuals who have had previous anaphylactic reactions to other neuromuscular blocking agents since cross-reactivity between neuromuscular blocking agents, both depolarizing and non-depolarizing, has been reported in this class of drugs.